-- Advertising should only relate to goods offered for sale on that pitch. - Third party advertisements are prohibited. - It is not permitted to illuminate any advertisement on the outside of the stall kiosk without express consent. - The use of 'A' boards is prohibited for certain sites (for example.
+- Advertising should only relate to goods offered for sale on that pitch. - Third party advertisements are prohibited. - It is not permitted to illuminate any advertisement on the outside of the stall kiosk without express consent of the council. - The use of 'A' boards is prohibited for certain sites (for example.
 Lichfield City Centre).